Is rawhide bad for my dog?

 Not too long ago, rawhide was a household name and a household treat.
 Rawhide chews boasted incredible popularity.
 They were stocked at every pet store, sold by the handful.
 Their colours and intricate shapes make them super appealing, as did their low cost.

-In the past, the average pet owner hasn't always been as concerned about what they were feeding their dog.
+In the past, the average pet owner hasn’t always been as concerned about what they were feeding their dog.
 But we are now.
-The modern day, and the internet, brought about a new breed of dog lover.
-One that treats their dog nothing but the best, and bares their teeth at harmful ingredients.
+With information more readily available on the internet, dog lovers are more cautious about the treats they buy for their fur-ends.

 Why isn’t rawhide illegal if it’s so dangerous?

 The press for rawhide hasn’t been positive recently.
-The internet preaches the dangers of feeding rawhide.
-They contain unsafe ingredients and sketchy processing.
+The internet preaches the dangers of feeding rawhide as they contain unsafe ingredients and sketchy processing.

 But the pet food industry is rife with misinformation and flat-out untruths.
 In Australia, it’s an unregulated mess.
 Hidden ingredients and unhealthy additions in your doggo’s food is common.
 Sometimes, those additions can be downright dangerous.

 It’s easy to feel overwhelmed by the staggering amount of information out there on rawhide.
 Staying informed on canine health and nutrition can be a lot more complicated than it sounds.
 Here is exactly what rawhide is, and the information you need to make the right decision for your dog.